betterscientificsoftware/bssw.io/Articles/HowTos/CriticalBeginnerGitUsageTips.md

 # Critical Beginner Git Usage Tips

 <!-- deck text start -->
-A few critical beginner Git usage guidelines/tips are listed.
+Getting started with Git can be hard and you can create big problems for yourself and others on your projects if you don't know some of the basics.
-If one follows these guidelines, one will usually stay out of serious trouble and one can almost always recover an earlier state (at least in the local Git repo).
+This short article provides some critical usage guidelines/tips for Git beginners.
-(However, once commits are pushed to a branch shared with lots of other people in a remote repo, then it is much harder to correct mistakes.)
+If you follows these guidelines, you will usually stay out of serious trouble and can almost always recover an earlier state.
 <!-- deck text end -->

 #### Contributed by [Roscoe A. Bartlett](https://bartlettroscoe.github.io/ "Roscoe A. Bartlett")